Fabiz/MeeusJs/README.md

 // print azi and alt
 console.log(tp.hz.toString() + ", dist:" + tp.delta);

-// gets the rise, transit and set time of the moon of today var times = A.Moon.times(jdo, coord);
+// gets the rise, transit and set time of the moon for today var times = A.Moon.times(jdo, coord);

 // print rise, transit and set in universal time